Fury over Mohammad video simmers on in Muslim world

 “Let the step of kicking out the embassies be a step towards liberating Muslim countries from the American hegemony,” the group said.

-Hundreds of mourners in the Yemeni capital Sanaa attended the funeral on Saturday of a young protester shot dead when riot police battled a crowd attacking the U.S. embassy on Thursday.
+Hundreds of mourners in the Yemeni capital, Sanaa, attended the funeral on Saturday of a young protester shot to death when riot police battled a crowd attacking the U.S. Embassy on Thursday.